UIM-Community/Perl-SDK/request.md

 Perl SDK request are made to do callback on Nimsoft probes.

+**Find an example on how to handle request response** [Here](https://github.com/UIM-Community/Perl-SDK/blob/master/examples/handlepds.md)

 ## nimRequest(hostname,probePort,callback,pdsData)

 Send a request over the Nimsoft Bus to a server.
 This function does not traverse hub tunnels, because it attempts a direct connection to the given IP/port.
 A firewalled environment causes difficulties.